Omycron83/Notes/ML/Ensemble Learning.md

-Ensemble learning models are techniques in machine learning which combine the predictions of multiple predictors to a final prediction
+Ensemble learning models are techniques in machine learning which combine the predictions of multiple predictors (or base-estimators) to a final prediction.